DevExpress-Examples/asp-net-web-forms-grid-edit-data-table-stored-in-viewstate/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/e2945/)**
 <!-- run online end -->

-This example demonstrates how to create a data table and a grid control at runtime and use the grid's server-side events to update the data table.
+This example demonstrates how to create a data table and grid control at runtime and use the grid's server-side events to update the data table.

 ![Edit a data table stored in ViewState](EditDataTableInViewState.png)